BenCoder1991/udacityMicroservicesSubmission/README.md

     * run `minikube start` in your terminal
     * run `./run_kubernetes.sh`
     * query the application vai `./make_prediction.sh`  in a separate terminal
+    * NEW: as discussed here, the docker output seems faulty (it does not display the actual output in cloud9), c.f.
+    * ... https://knowledge.udacity.com/questions/79267 I have followed the suggestion and displayed the logs for kubernetes
+    * ...
+(I have tried increasing resources, used pyhtonunbuffered etc. none of it worked)
+    * ... therefore the output in the respective file stems from the command kubectl `kubectl logs mlapp`.
     * run `minikube delete` in your terminal

 ## 3. Explanation of all files